William G. Hills

 William Giles Hills (June 26, 1841 – April 18, 1912) was a soldier in the United States Army during the American Civil War.
 He received the Medal of Honor.

 Biography

 Hill was born on 26 Jun 1841 in Conewango, New York.

 Hills was a Private with Company E, 9th New York Cavalry.
 He earned the Medal of Honor during the Civil War for heroism on September 26, 1864, at North Fork, Virginia.

-Hill died on 18 Apr 1912, and was buried in East Newark Cemetery, Newark, New York.
+Hill died on 18 Apr 1912, was cremated, and his urn rests in the columbarium of Hillcrest Abbey Crematorium and Mausoleum in St. Louis, Missouri.